markmuthii/ex-markmuthii.github.io/_posts/2018-03-11-java-and-the-command-line.md

 For the new settings to take effect, restart the terminal.

-## Interpreting/Further compiling our java code
+## Interpreting / Further compiling our java code

 Ensure that you are in the `sandbox` working directory by using the command: